-- Do not use vague expense terms such as miscellaneous.
+- Do not use vague expense terms: Words such as miscellaneous shouldn't be used.
 In addition, avoid using expense categories that are strange or unprecedented.
 The IRS wants to know what your expenses are and you don't want to give them a reason to question your spending.
 Also, be wary of using tax write-offs such as a home office deduction or charitable donation.
 These can be red flags for the IRS.

-- Having a separate checking account for your business is a wise decision.
-This will allow you to make certain your personal and business income and expenses are completely separate.
+- Have a separate checking account for your business: This will allow you to make certain your personal and business income and expenses are completely separate.